syncsketch/syncsketch-maya/README.md

 The easiest way to install this application is to ...
 1. Click this File Link > [installGui.py](https://github.com/syncsketch/syncsketch-maya/releases/latest/download/installGui.py) < to download the installation Python file.
 2. Drag drop it from the browser into a maya-viewport.
 This will automatically install all the dependencies without requiring admin privileges into the current version of Maya's modules folder.
-3. Hit 'Install' and on Allow this process to run python (hit 'Allow' in the popup)
+3. Click 'Install' and on Allow this process to run python (press 'Allow' in the popup)
+4. Click 'Allow' in the Untrusted Plugin Loading warning dialog to load the 'SyncSketchPlugin.py' plugin
-4. Start SyncSketch UI
+5. Start SyncSketch UI
-5. Log-In with your SyncSketch Credentials.
+6. Log-In with your SyncSketch Credentials.

 ![redux_maya_install](https://user-images.githubusercontent.com/10859650/72236028-0bec0e80-358a-11ea-92da-9fdc698e50e7.gif)